krystalgong/PPD_analysis/PPD_analysis_112124-kg.md

 ### WordCloud for **Somewhat disagree**, **Strongly disagree**
 ![Word Cloud for Q28](/wordclouds/Q28_2.png)

+### Text summary:
+-	Large amount of results transfers are limited to:	Affirmative Action: gender, sexual orientation, race
+-	Main results: nepotism : ex.
+“You need to know someone for transfer”; “who you know”

 ## Q29
  **The process for transfers and assignments within the Philadelphia Police Department is transparent.**